-See, there were these two traveling salesmen, Boyd and Howard.
-Boyd sold hardware, and Howard sold shoes.
+Have you heard the one about the two traveling salesmen?
+Seems that one was named “Boyd”; the other was named “Howard.”
+Boyd sold hardware; Howard sold shoes.
 So, naturally one day Boyd and Howard got bored with selling wing nuts and wing tips and decided to try their hand at selling a subdivision.

 No joke.
-This is how the West Side neighborhood of Hi Mount began.
+That is how the West Side neighborhood of Hi Mount began.

 Salesmen Clarke and Bunting decided to give their subdivision, situated on a slope west of Fort Worth, a double-scoop connotation of altitude: both Hi and Mount.

-The bottom clip boasts that Hi Mount is located “above the dust and noise and bad odors of the business section.”
+The bottom clip boasts that Hi Mount was located “above the dust and noise and bad odors of the business section.”

 Clarke and Bunting began their development at a time when most people still traveled by horse and buggy.
 (Photo shows two surviving hitching posts in Hi Mount.)
 Early in the twentieth century, features that today we take for granted—indoor plumbing, paved streets, concrete sidewalks, electric lighting—were still selling points in real estate advertising.

 The original Hi Mount was north of Camp Bowie Boulevard between River Crest Country Club and today’s UNT Health Science Center.
 But eventually sections of Arlington Heights south of Camp Bowie also were labeled “Hi Mount.”

 Hi Mount was still in the early stage of development when Boyd Clarke died in 1907 in a room he had endowed at All Saints Hospital.
 The hospital had been open only six months.

 Hi Mount suffered a few setbacks early on.
 Fire destroyed houses in Hi Mount in 1914 and 1922.
 Note that in both fires most of the houses belonged to the same man: C. E. Wiggins.